-The date and time (including the applicable time zone) at which the estimated closing costs expire must be disclosed on every Loan Estimate. (§ 1026.37(a)(13)(ii))
+The date and time (including the applicable time zone) at which the estimated closing costs expire are disclosed on the Loan Estimate. (§ 1026.37(a)(13)(ii)) However, the date and time are left blank on any revised Loan Estimate provided after a consumer has indicated an intent to proceed with the transaction.
+(Comment 37(a)(13)-4)